fxm90/LightweightObservable/README.md

 The framework provides three classes `Observable`, `PublishSubject` and `Variable`:

  - `Observable`: An observable sequence that you can subscribe to, but not change the underlying value (immutable).
 This is useful to avoid side-effects on an internal API.
- - `PublishSubject`: Subclass of `Observable`, that starts empty and only emits new elements to subscribers (mutable).
+ - `PublishSubject`: Subclass of `Observable` that starts empty and only emits new elements to subscribers (mutable).
- - `Variable`: Subclass of `Observable`, that starts with an initial value and replays it or the latest element to new subscribers (mutable).
+ - `Variable`: Subclass of `Observable` that starts with an initial value and replays it or the latest element to new subscribers (mutable).

 #### – Create and update a `PublishSubject`
 A `PublishSubject` starts empty and only emits new elements to subscribers.